 At Select Auto and Truck Repair in West Orange, NJ, we’ll help you weigh your options and get the right tires installed, at the right price.
 We’ve got you covered.

-Thank you for visiting Select Auto and Truck Repair in West Orange, NJ.
-Count on our automotive repair technicians for complete automotive repairs, maintenance, and diagnostic services.
-Choosing our team will keep your car, truck, suv, or van on the roads longer and safer.
+Thank you for visiting Select Auto & Truck Repair in West Orange, NJ.
+Count on our automotive repair technicians to keep your car, truck, suv, or van on the roads longer and safer.